ASHEVILLE, N.C. — The city of Asheville is postponing its vote on how to allocate $1 million in reparations for Black residents.

-ASHEVILLE, N.C. — A resolution supporting reparations for black Asheville residents passed unanimously during a city council meeting Tuesday night, WLOS reported.
+The resolution supporting reparations passed unanimously during a city council meeting in July, WLOS reported.

-Officials said the move recognizes centuries of injustices and working toward righting wrongs.
+When the resolution was first passed, officials said it recognized centuries of injustices and worked toward righting wrongs.

 It also pushes for generational wealth and is looking to create a Community Reparations Commission, among other steps.

 Young said the community needs to be equal in all areas -- health care, education, employment, criminal justice and business ownership.